dev-kart/Countdown-Chrome-Extension/README.md

 - **Smooth Animation**: Page fades in when the new tab is opened.
 - **Responsive Design**: Adapts to different screen sizes.

-## Version History:

-### **Version 1.0**

-- Basic countdown display with simple time format.

-### **Version 1.1**

-- Enhanced styling with dynamic background and futuristic font.
-- Countdown timer now includes smooth animations.
-- Display of current date and day of the week added.

-### **Version 1.2**

-- Added **Light and Dark Mode** support.
-- Users can manually toggle between themes using the "Switch Theme" button.
-- Enhanced responsiveness and theme adaptability.

 ## Installation:

 1. **Download the Files**: Download the full project files (HTML, JavaScript, and CSS) to your local machine.